 The outsole has multidirectional lugs that are placed a good distance apart for decent mud shed while avoiding debris that gets stuck in cracks and crevices.

 While testing it on steep slopes and flat terrain, it had the affinity to grab and bite down, in both wet and dry conditions.
-It has excellent traction that surpasses that of the HOKA ONE ONE Challenger ATR 5 but is not as bomber as the Salomon Speedcross 5, our Top Pick for Sloppy Surfaces.
+It has excellent traction for most surfaces.
+However, in the sloppiest, it will slip and slide around quite a bit.

 A comparison of the Challenger ATR 5 (bottom) and the Speedgoat (top).
 The Speedgoat has a stickier outsole that does better on steep slopes and more technical terrain.